-- " experience pain in your muscles or joints (back, neck, shoulder, arm, hip, knee, leg or foot) - >> hurt your muscles when playing sport - have difficulty moving and stretching a joint (knee, ankle, hip) because your muscles are tight.
+- Experience pain in your muscles or joints, such as in your back, neck, shoulder, arm, hip, knee, leg or foot. - Hurt your muscles when playing sport. - Have difficulty moving and stretching a joint such as your knee, ankle or hip because your muscles are tight.

 Talk with your GP about programs that might reduce the cost of these services.

-Ways to find a physiotherapist include:
+To find a physiotherapist you can: